Pascal-Owilly/The-Burger-palace/README.md

 #### The Burger Palace is an online shop where people get to do what they do best.
 They eat and leave, It was desined on 13/11/2021
 #### By **{Pascal Ouma Owilly & Moringa School}**
 ## Description
-{The burger palace is designed to specifically target those who love to eat.
+The burger palace is designed to specifically target those who love to eat.
 It has its branches in every city so no need to worry.
 Our contacts are listed below.
-The purpose of this website is to server everyone to their satisfation.
+The purpose of this website is to server everyone to their satisfation. * This is The Burger Palace.
+Come one come
 ## Setup/Installation Requirements
-* This is The Burger Palace.
-Come one come
 * I have used markup language and styling language to set it up
 ## Known Bugs
 There are no known bugs yet but should you come across any, please feel free to tell us.